Bones, muscles and joints

 NHS Choices offers information about possible causes of joint pain and self-management advice, and links to more information on specific conditions.

-NHS choices gives an overview, and prevention and management of sports injuries.
-It links to information about managing specific conditions including
+The NHS website gives an overview, and prevention and management of sports injuries.
+It links to information about managing specific conditions including:

 - broken ankle